 I have a few cookbooks with all sorts of variations on barbecue sauce.
 They are very good but take a lot of ingredients and can be time consuming to make.
 I came up with this barbecue sauce recipe when I was in a hurry one night.
-I already had ketchup on hand (you can find my homemade ketchup recipe here) so that part was done.
+I already had ketchup on hand so that part was done.

 I looked through my pantry to see what I could combine to make a good sauce.

 I added some of my home canned apple butter.
 I also had flavored vinegar ready to go (flavored vinegar is really easy; fill a quart jar with raw apple cider vinegar, add in fruit like cranberries, blueberries or blackberries and spices like orange peel or whole cloves and let sit for a month at room temperature) but regular apple cider vinegar works just as well.
 Here's our tutorial on making blueberry basil thyme vinegar.